-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)

 Classification of Certain Cash Receipts and Cash Payments-In August and November 2016, the FASB issued updated guidance which clarifies how a company should classify certain cash receipts and cash payments on the statement of cash flows and clarifies that restricted cash should be included in the total of cash and cash equivalents on the statement of cash flows.
 The new guidance for both updates is effective for annual and interim periods beginning after December 15, 2017 and early adoption is permitted.
 The new guidance is to be applied on a retrospective basis.
 The Company is currently evaluating the new guidance.